 About our Huts

-Currently the site is home to five huts; two of which offer living accommodation for up to 4 people, two further living huts are 5 berth.
+Currently the site is home to two hut sites, each site has five huts; two of which offer living accommodation for up to 4 people, two further living huts are 5 berth.
 The 5th hut is the wash hut.
 The huts are fully equipped and a linen service is provided.
 Each hut has outside dining furniture and its own fire pit for cooking (logs and cooking equpment provided).
 A gas hob is fitted for convenience, as well as a sink with cold runing water.
 Hampers of fine local produce can be arranged for your arrival.
 These are bespoke and need discussing fairly well in advance.

 As shown in the gallery, the hut is quickly and easily changed between its day and night functions.
 The day bed at one end easily converts to become bunk beds, and the dining table at the other end folds down to make a double bed.